You may wish to see an introductory page to this section with a map first.

 The image used as background for this page shows a relief at the synagogue of Capernaum.

-Go to page two and see Bet Alpha, Diocaesarea and Ein Gedi or move to:
+Go to page two and see the synagogues of Bet Alpha, Diocaesarea and Ein Gedi or move to:

 Necropolis of Bet She'arim